BDC Hamburger Icon

 Open row

 IT pros have to deal with corrupted user registry hives and files that need to be shared across all user profiles.
 They also need to figure out how to recreate corrupt profiles and so on.
 What was once a frustrating experience has gotten a little less so with PowerShell.
-Here are a few ways that PowerShell can make managing Windows user profiles easier.
+Here are a few ways PowerShell can make managing Windows user profiles easier.

 Enumerating user profiles